Sailing the Italian Adriatic coast: Complete guide

 What to do in Ancona

 Ancona, a port city in the Marche region, offers a harmonious blend of history and modernity.
-Its harbour, the beating heart of the town, is an ideal starting point for exploring the surrounding area.
-Wander along the quays, admire the boats entering and leaving the port, and soak up the maritime atmosphere.
+Its port, the heart of the town, is an ideal starting point for exploring the surrounding area.
+Stroll along the quays, admire the boats coming in and out of the harbor, and soak up the maritime atmosphere.

 Sailing in Ancona